DCBIA-OrthoLab/ShapeAXI/README.md

 ## Application

-On of the application on this tool is to be able to run a prediction using a pretrained model on your own data.
+One of the application on this tool is to be able to run a prediction using a pretrained model on your own data.
 If you want, you can have access to this package documentation called **dentalmodelseg** :

 [DentalModelSeg](DentalModelSeg.md)